We are now open for submissions for the 2019-2020 period!

 - The submission fee — $30 for the first book and $25 per book for any additional submissions by the same author or publisher.
 Cheques should be made payable to Fitzhenry Family Foundation

-The due date for all materials is April 28, 2017.
+The due date for all materials is April 28, 2020.
 The earliest possible submission of books is recommended.
 The award manager will acknowledge receipt of each candidate’s title.
-The award administrator will announce the shortlist in August, and the award will be presented at a ceremony in Toronto in September.
+The award administrator will announce the shortlist in Fall, and the award will be presented at a ceremony in Toronto in the Fall.
 All shortlisted nominees are asked to attend the ceremony.

 The Judging Panel↑